SRMSAT-OBC/Sat_Detection_Gen_dataset/README.md

 UPDATE

 The bug for colour cube has been fixed and renamed as cube_colour.Please use the file as refrence in the future.

+UPDATE:NEXT OBJECTIVE

+We have to add 5 leds(circles) in the original rotating cube and calculate the alpha beta and gamma angles.